 - Popping and clicking sensations

 - Knee locking or “catching”

 - Knee instability

-As the meniscal tear deepens, the symptoms will become a chronic issue.
-Unfortunately, meniscal tears are incapable of fully healing on their own, even with conservative treatment.
+As the meniscal tear worsens, the symptoms will become a chronic issue.
+Unfortunately, meniscal tears are incapable of fully healing on their own or with conservative (non-invasive) treatment.
 Thus, one option many turn to once a meniscal tear is diagnosed is surgical intervention.

 Before surgery can take place, a doctor must fully qualify and diagnose a person’s meniscal tear.